AnstMykh/Ips_inversions_MS/inversion_identification/readme.md

 Here are the scripts for:
 Per contig PCAs
-local PCAs, whole-genome approach with the lostruct package Local PCA analysis per contig patterns of heterozygosity
+local PCAs, whole-genome approach with the lostruct package Local PCA analysis per contig with the lostruct package patterns of heterozygosity
 LD calculation along the contigs